dannyvanderpol/php_web_framework/readme.md

 include("framework/index.php);
 ```

-Copy the .htaccess from the framework to the root of your project folder.
+Copy the `.htaccess_root` from the framework to the root of your project folder, and rename the file to `.htaccess`.

 Now you should have a project like this: